Sage-Bionetworks/portalsDocs/articles/challenge_administration.md

 Please visit the [Evaluation Queue article](evaluation_queues.md) to learn more about queue configuration.

 One of the features of Synapse for DREAM Challenges is the live compilation of submission statistics for all evaluation queues, including total submission count, count per individual/team, count per submission state (scored, invalid) and count per week.
 You can see the statistics for various challenges [here](https://www.synapse.org/#!Synapse:syn2504723/wiki/65150).
-In order to activate statistics for your evaluation queues:
+In order to activate statistics for your evaluation queues, you must be an administrator of the challenge Project.
+Each queue needs to be configured to generate the statistics.
+To do this:

 1. Navigate to your Challenge project in Synapse.
 1. Click on the Challenge tab.